-Are you on the hunt for a jewel that's a little different from the rest?
-Do you see beauty in the imperfect?
-If yes, perhaps a unique salt and pepper stone could be your diamond in the rough.
+Do you find beauty in the unexpected, and envisage an engagement ring that's a little different from the diamond standard?
+Perhaps a one-of-a-kind salt and pepper stone could be your diamond in the rough.

-Diamonds are natural occurrences (the non-synthetic kind, anyway), so each little miracle is one of a kind.
+Diamonds are natural occurrences, so each little miracle is truly one of a kind.
 Inevitably, most diamonds are marked in some way.
-Granted, some stones are more blemished than others; but very few are deemed FL (flawless).
+Granted, some stones are more blemished than others, but very few are deemed FL (flawless).

-Inclusions are small ‘birthmarks’ that develop throughout the process of diamond formation.
+Inclusions are small ‘birthmarks’ that develop throughout the diamond formation process.
 Though inclusions are usually black or white, they can occur in several different colours, as well as infinite shapes and sizes.
 A salt and pepper diamond is a diamond that boasts a particularly high volume of black and white inclusions in the form of spots, feathers, cracks, clouds or chips.
 Though historically dismissed as undesirable imperfections, we're in awe of these peculiarities and the stories they tell of billions of years in the earth's crust, immense heat and pressure colluding to create a one-of-a-kind gem.

 In 1886, Tiffany & Co. debuted their revolutionary Tiffany® Setting ring.
-A slim platinum ring set with a single white diamond, this was the first design ever to elevate the stone from the band, enhancing its natural radiance by allowing light to enter and leave at every angle.
+A slim platinum band set with a single white diamond, this was the first design ever to elevate the stone in a raised claw setting, enhancing its natural radiance by allowing light to enter and leave at every angle.
 Celebrated in film, art and literature, the Tiffany® Setting quickly became the most sought-after symbol of love; the face of the engagement ring as we know it.
 When the DeBeers introduced their legendary slogan ‘A Diamond is Forever’ in 1947, it was finalised; a single high-grade diamond was synonymous with lifelong love and commitment.

-Many years have passed since that point, though.
-Whilst a dainty solitaire ring boasting a flawless stone was once the only option for the classy bride-to-be - and understandably remains a firm favourite for many - conventions have loosened, inspiration is aplenty, and contemporary couples have begun exploring an exciting new world of design possibilities beyond the solitaire standard.
+Many epochs have passed since then.
+Whilst a dainty solitaire ring boasting a brilliant diamond was once the only option for the classy bride-to-be - and understandably remains a firm favourite for many - conventions have loosened and inspiration is abundant.

 Unlike high-grade gemstones that are carefully treated and machine-cut, salt and pepper diamonds possess a kooky character that can’t be emulated.
 No two gems are the same, so a ring set with a salt and pepper diamond is a ring with unique personality.

-When compared to the rarity of colourless stones, the abundance of salt and pepper diamonds are not historically revered.
+Unlike the white diamonds found in Tiffany rings and DeBeer commercials, salt and pepper diamonds are not historically revered.
 In fact, their inclusions and sometimes cloudy demeanour have seen them deemed as undesirable for a long time.
 This, along with their relative abundance, make them less costly than their 'perfect' brothers and sisters.
-In turn, this affordability kicks open the doors of possibility when it comes to stone size and cut, making a salt and pepper diamond fun for the cost-conscious couple to work with – without sacrificing the diamond guarantee of durability.
+In turn, this affordability kicks open the doors of possibility when it comes to size and cut, making a salt and pepper diamond fun for the cost-conscious couple to work with – without sacrificing the diamond guarantee of durability.

 There’s no shame in opting for the traditional; the white diamond solitaire is a classic for a reason.
 We love it, and we’re just as enamoured by a brilliant colourless diamond as the next person.
 But, if you feel the next chapter of your life would be best commemorated with an unusual salt and pepper diamond that bucks the status quo (like you, perhaps?), get in touch with us today.